llewelld/pico-build-all/README.md

 auth optional pam_gnome_keyring.so
 ```

-That's a fairly basic PAM config file (the actual hard work is going on inside the `common-auth` file that's included in this one).
+That's a fairly basic PAM config file.
+The actual hard work is going on inside the `common-auth` file that you edited above and which is included in this one.

-To add Pico functionality, you'd need to add a new line to the top of the file, as well as commenting out the `@include` line, like this.
+To add Pico functionality, you'd need to add a new line to the top of the file.

 ```
-auth    required /usr/lib/x86_64-linux-gnu/security/pam_pico.so channeltype=btc continuous=1 beacons=1 anyuser=1 qrtype=none input=0 timeout=0
+auth    requisite /usr/lib/x86_64-linux-gnu/security/pam_pico.so channeltype=btc continuous=1 beacons=1 anyuser=1 qrtype=none input=0 timeout=0
-#@include common-auth
+@include common-auth
 auth optional pam_gnome_keyring.so
 ```